rahulavadhoot/data-science-portfolio/README.md

 K-Nearest Neighbors Classifier (Coursework Project)
 -	Developed own implementation of K-Nearest Neighbors Classifier to predict atom type based on its radius

+Analyzed health datasets in R for regression analysis and visualization (Coursework Project)

+Analyzed US flight database using SQLite, SQL Server and Azure (Coursework Project)

+Statistical Analysis of Energy and Water Consumption (Coursework Project)